Diagnosis and Treatment of Endometriosis in NJ

 Endometriosis is an often painful disorder in which tissue similar to the tissue that lines your uterus grows outside your uterine cavity.
 Endometriosis usually involves the abdomen, ovaries, fallopian tubes, and pelvis.
 In some rare cases, the endometrial tissue may extend beyond the pelvic organs.

 With this disorder, the tissue thickens, breaks down, and bleeds with every menstrual cycle.
 It then becomes trapped inside the body, causing risk factors such as internal bleeding and inflammation.
 Although most women do not experience any symptoms, endometriosis can cause extreme pain, infertility, and scar tissue formation, among other things.

 Fortunately, most women will not experience symptoms related to their endometriosis.
 However, some of the symptoms that women may experience while suffering from endometriosis include:

 - Painful periods

 - Excessive bleeding

-This is when a woman’s menstrual blood, which contains endometrial cells, flows back into the pelvic cavity, rather than out of the body.
-They continue to thicken and bleed during future menstrual cycles.
+- Retrograde Menstruation: Occurs when a woman’s menstrual blood containing endometrial cells, flows back into the pelvic cavity rather than out of the body.

-Others believe that if there is a problem with a woman’s immune system, her body may be unable to recognize and destroy the endometrial tissue that is growing in places it should not be growing in.
+- Immune System Disorder: If there is an issue with a woman’s immune system, her body may not be able to recognize endometrial tissue growing in the wrong place.

-If you think you may be suffering from endometriosis, visit a gynecologist right away.
-With 40 years in practice, Dr. Quartell can test to see if you have endometriosis, and decide what the best course of action is for you.
-For more information or to schedule your appointment, please contact us today.
+Dealing with endometriosis is never an easy process.
+If you think you may be suffering from endometriosis, visit your health care provider as soon as possible.
+With 40 years in practice, Dr. Quartell can test to see if you have endometriosis and decide what the best course of action is for you.
+For more information or to schedule your appointment, please contact us at our Livingston, NJ office today.